sigu-training/clinical_genomics/advanced.md

 # Mosaic variants

-After the generation of a high-quality set of mapped read pairs, we can proceed to call different classes of DNA variants.
+After the generation of a high-quality set of mapped read pairs, it could be useful to identify different classes of DNA variants in the analyzed sample.
 Users interested in germline variant calling can refer to related Galaxy's tutorials, e.g. [Exome sequencing data analysis for diagnosing a genetic disease](https://galaxyproject.github.io/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.html).
-To accurately detect mosaic variants in sequencing data without matched controls we will use **MuTect2** tool from **[GATK toolkit](https://gatk.broadinstitute.org/hc/en-us)**.
+On the other hand, it is also possible to accurately detect mosaic variants in sequenced samples, without the need of matched controls, using **MuTect2** tool from **[GATK toolkit](https://gatk.broadinstitute.org/hc/en-us)**.

 In more details, this tool executes different operations:

-- Determine haplotypes by local assembly of the genomic regions in which the samples being analyzed show substantial evidence of variation relative to the reference;
+- Determine haplotypes by local assembly of the genomic regions in which the samples being analyzed show substantial evidence of variation relative to the reference
-- Evaluate the evidence for haplotypes and variant alleles;
+- Evaluate the evidence for haplotypes and variant alleles
-- Assigning per-sample genotypes.
+- Assigning per-sample genotypes

-> ### {% icon hands_on %} Hands-on: Mosaic Variant calling.
->
-> You may use files provided as examples with this tutorial and called
+Users could use files provided as examples with this tutorial and called `Panel_alignment.bam` and `Panel_Target_regions.bed`, and run **Mutect2** restricting the search space on target regions with "-L" option to reduce computational burden.

->    `Panel_alignment.bam` and `Panel_Target_regions.bed`.
->
-> Run **Mutect2** {% icon tool %} restricting the search space on target
-> regions with "-L" option to reduce computational burden.
-> The first step is needed to create an internal database of controls
-> (i.e. **Panel Of Normals** - PoN) to reduce bias for somatic calls.
+The first step of this procedure is needed to create an internal database of controls (i.e. **Panel Of Normals** - PoN) to reduce the bias for somatic calls.
-> It runs on a single sample at time:
+It runs on a single sample at time:

->
->  - `gatk Mutect2 -R HSapiensReference_genome_hg19.fasta -L Panel_target_regions.bed -I Panel_alignment_normal1.bam -O normal_genotyped1.vcf`
+ - `gatk Mutect2 -R HSapiensReference_genome_hg19.fasta -L Panel_target_regions.bed -I Panel_alignment_normal1.bam -O normal_genotyped1.vcf`
->  - `gatk Mutect2 -R HSapiensReference_genome_hg19.fasta -L Panel_target_regions.bed -I Panel_alignment_normal2.bam -O normal_genotyped2.vcf`
+ - `gatk Mutect2 -R HSapiensReference_genome_hg19.fasta -L Panel_target_regions.bed -I Panel_alignment_normal2.bam -O normal_genotyped2.vcf`

->
->  Then use GATK's *CreateSomaticPanelOfNormals* tool to generate the PoN:
+Then users can take advantage of GATK's *CreateSomaticPanelOfNormals* tool to generate the PoN with the following commands:

->
->  - `gatk GenomicsDBImport -L Panel_target_regions.bed -R HSapiensReference_genome_hg19.fasta --genomicsdb-workspace-path PoN_db -V normal_genotyped1.vcf -V normal_genotyped2.vcf`
+- `gatk GenomicsDBImport -L Panel_target_regions.bed -R HSapiensReference_genome_hg19.fasta --genomicsdb-workspace-path PoN_db -V normal_genotyped1.vcf -V normal_genotyped2.vcf`
->  - `gatk CreateSomaticPanelOfNormals -R HSapiensReference_genome_hg19.fasta -V gendb://PoN_db -O panel_of_normals.vcf`
+- `gatk CreateSomaticPanelOfNormals -R HSapiensReference_genome_hg19.fasta -V gendb://PoN_db -O panel_of_normals.vcf`

->
->    > ### {% icon comment %} Note
+   > ### {% icon comment %} Note
->    > The --genomicsdb-workspace-path must point to a non-existent or empty directory.
+   > The --genomicsdb-workspace-path must point to a non-existent or empty directory.
->    {: .comment}
+   {: .comment}

->
->
-> Then, to effectively call somatic mutations, we can use variants contained in the **PoN** and/or other public repositories  (e.g. by means of the option *--germline-resource*, using a VCF file containing frequencies of germline variants in the general population) to exclude germline variation.
-Finally, to properly classify somatic variants, we apply *FilterMutectCalls filtering*, which produces the final subset annotated VCF file.
-To this aim, we can run the following commands:
+Then, to effectively call somatic mutations, users can use variants contained in the **PoN** and/or other public repositories  (e.g. by means of the option *--germline-resource*, using a VCF file containing frequencies of germline variants in the general population) to exclude germline variation.
+Finally, to properly classify somatic variants, *FilterMutectCalls filtering* could be applied to produce the final subset annotated VCF file, as described by the following commands:

->
-> - `gatk Mutect2 -R HSapiensReference_genome_hg19.fasta -I Panel_alignment.bam --germline-resource af-only-gnomad.vcf --panel-of-normals panel_of_normals.vcf -O somatic_genotyped_unfiltered.vcf`
+ - `gatk Mutect2 -R HSapiensReference_genome_hg19.fasta -I Panel_alignment.bam --germline-resource af-only-gnomad.vcf --panel-of-normals panel_of_normals.vcf -O somatic_genotyped_unfiltered.vcf`

->
-> - `gatk FilterMutectCalls -R HSapiensReference_genome_hg19.fasta -V somatic_genotyped_unfiltered.vcf -O somatic_genotyped_filtered.vcf`
+ - `gatk FilterMutectCalls -R HSapiensReference_genome_hg19.fasta -V somatic_genotyped_unfiltered.vcf -O somatic_genotyped_filtered.vcf`

->
- {: .hands_on}
+The VCF file obtained with this analysis can then be annotated by means of any annotation tools, as descibed below.

 ---
 ## Annotation and filtering with wANNOVAR